SUTURO/suturo_perception/Openni2/README.md

 Open openni2.launch with any editor make sure to use sudo.

-Search for <arg name="depth_registration" default="false" /> and change dafault to true.
+Search for name="depth_registration" default="false" and change dafault to true.